angela1C/MLASProject/README.md

-# MLASProject
+# Machine Learning and Statistics Project

 This repository contains my submission for the Machine Learning and Statistics Project as part of the requirement for the for the Machine Learning and Statistics module at GMIT as part of the Higher Diploma in Computing and Data Analytics programme.

 ## Project Instructions
 The full project instructions are contained in the `Project_Instructions` pdf file.

-A web service must be created that uses machine learning to make predictions based on the data set `powerproduction` available on Moodle.
-The goal is to produce a model that accurately predicts wind turbine power output from wind speed values, as in the data set.
+Create a web service that uses machine learning to make predictions based on a `powerproduction` data set.
+The goal of the project is to produce a model that accurately predicts wind turbine power output from wind speed values, as in the data set.
 The web service will respond with predicted power values based on speed values sent as HTTP requests.

 ## Repository Contents
 - A Jupyter notebook `wind_project.ipynb` that trains a model using the data set, explains the model and gives an analysis of its accuracy.
+This notebook can be easily viewed using Jupyter's [nbviewer](https://nbviewer.jupyter.org/) which renders the notebook [here](https://nbviewer.jupyter.org/github/angela1C/MLASProject/blob/main/wind_project.ipynb).

 - A Python script `application.py` that runs a web service based on the models developed in the notebook.

 - A Dockerfile to tell docker how to build and run the web service application in a container.
-- This README file.
-- A requirements.txt file containing the python packages required to run the web service.
+- A requirements.txt file containing the Python packages required to run the web service.
 - A `models` folder containing the machine learning models developed in the notebook.
-    * The neural network models are saved with the `.h5` extension.
+    * The Neural Network models are saved with the `.h5` extension.
-    * The polynomial regression models are saved with the `.pkl` and `.joblib` extensions.
+    * The Polynomial Regression models are saved with the `.pkl` and `.joblib` extensions.
 - A `static` folder containing the `index.html` page for the web service application.
-- A .dockerignore file that tells docker to ignore certain files in certain circumstances.
+- A `.dockerignore` file that tells docker to ignore certain files in certain circumstances.
-- A .gitignore file
+- A `.gitignore` file
 - The dataset has been saved as `df.csv` but it also available [here](https://raw.githubusercontent.com/ianmcloughlin/2020A-machstat-project/master/dataset/powerproduction.csv) at [github.com/ianmcloughlin](https://github.com/ianmcloughlin)

 ### How to download the repository